We’ve made it to Week 2 of our One Room Challenge!

 Done (well, almost…grout still to be done!)

 - Tile shower floor & walls

 Part way there.
 The shower & water closet floors have been laid.
-Still need to work on the walls & grout.
+Still need to work on the walls, shower glass panels & grout.

 - Paint entire space

 That’s it for this week.
 We’ve made some great progress but need to keep the momentum going.
 Come back next Thursday and we’ll get into more of the details of what we’ve done so far.
 Also keep checking in on our Master Suite Inspiration board as we’ll be pinning things as our ideas for our #DreamBedroom & #MasterBathRetreat develop and evolve…Follow The Dreamhouse Project’s board Master Suite Inspiration on Pinterest.